digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/performance.rst

 **Throttling configuration for SequencerClient.**
-The ``SequencerClient`` is the component responsible for managing the connection of any member (participant, mediator, or topology manager) in a Canton network to the domain.
-Each domain can have multiple sequencers, and the ``SequencerClient`` connects to one of them.
+The ``SequencerClient`` is the component responsible for managing the connection of any member (participant, mediator, or topology manager) in a Canton network to the sync domain.
+Each sync domain can have multiple sequencers, and the ``SequencerClient`` connects to one of them.
 However, there is a possibility that the ``SequencerClient`` can become overwhelmed and struggle to keep up with the incoming messages.
 To address this issue, a configuration parameter called ``maximum-in-flight-event-batches`` is available: